rp729/07-Network-Programming/osi-layer-3/ipv4-addresses.md

 IPv4 Addresses are represented in “dotted decimal” notation.

-IPv4 addresses are 32 bits, so each number is represented by a single byte.
+IPv4 addresses are 32 bits, so each decimal number is represented by a single byte.

 You can represent an IP using an unsigned 32 bit data type..